 .git/objects/info

-Next, let's create a file:
+Next, let's create a file in the directory by running:

 echo 'this is me' > myfile.txt